psiegman/bookmark-generator/readme.md

 # Bookmark Generator
-Converts an yaml file with bookmark data to a a bookmark html file that can be imported in Firefox, Chrome and Internet explorer.
+Converts an yaml file with bookmark data to a bookmark html file that can be imported in Firefox, Chrome and Internet explorer.

+## Supports

-Supports name, url, description, tags and icons.
+- bookmarks with name, url, description, tags and icons
+- folders
+- separators

+## Versions
 Comes in both a python and a groovy version.

 Only the groovy version has support for numbering bookmarks to retain their order in Internet Explorer.

 Apart from that they are functionally equivalent

 ## Example input yaml: